Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Discussion

 On-chip optical components are also reaching the high levels of quality needed to implement linear-optical processing.
 Twenty-mode universal SiN chips are commercially available that reach $>97\%$ transformation fidelity \cite{taballione202320}.
 Using machine learning characterization, universal interferometers can also reach fidelity exceeding 99.77\% \cite{fyrillas2023scalable}.
 Smaller specialized integrated circuits show even higher fidelity, with a standard Mach-Zehnder interferometer reaching a fidelity up to 99.996\% when characterized with coherent light \cite{wilkes201660, alexander2024manufacturable}.
 Component losses are also improving, with SiN integrated beam splitters and mode crossings reaching 0.012\% and 0.037\%, respectively \cite{alexander2024manufacturable}.
 The components that must still be improved are the integrated PNR detectors, the chip-to-fiber interface and high-bandwidth phase shifters.
 The last two currently incur a loss of 1.3\% and 2.3\%, respectively~\cite{alexander2024manufacturable}, which exceed the maximum loss per component estimated for all but the RUS-based architecture.

 Solid-state QD sources with a matter qubit degree of freedom have recently demonstrated the generation of small entangled states \cite{appel2022entangling,coste2023high, meng2024deterministic, su2024continuous, huet2024deterministic}.
+These early demonstrations use devices with spin coherence times on the order of nanoseconds.
+Given that photon emission from cavity-enhanced QDs occurs on a 100~ps timescale, the repetition period can be reduced to 1~ns.
+This allows for large entangled states to be produced even with seemingly short coherence times.
+For example, it is predicted that 14-photon graph states with $75\%$ fidelity (less than 2\% error per photon) could be achieved with only minor improvements to current devices (see supplementary material of Ref.~\cite{huet2024deterministic}).
+Since state-of-the-art spin coherence times of up to 100 $\mu$s have already been achieved with QDs using dynamical decoupling \cite{zaporski2023ideal}, we also anticipate that incorporating a mild amount of dynamical decoupling into the generation protocol of Ref.~\cite{huet2024deterministic} will eliminate spin decoherence as a dominant source of error.

-These early demonstrations use devices with limited spin coherence times on the order of nanoseconds, which limits graph state sizes.
-However, it is predicted that 30-photon graph states with $>50\%$ fidelity can be achieved with only minor adjustments \cite{huet2024deterministic}.
-Moreover, state-of-the-art spin coherence times of up to 100 microseconds have been achieved with QDs using dynamical decoupling \cite{zaporski2023ideal}.
-This is more than sufficient to construct a 24-photon resource state with $>99.95\%$ fidelity, even when limited by current feedforward times of 23 ns \cite{thiele2024cryogenic}.
-With this coherence time, resource state fidelity will be primarily limited by single-qubit gates, which can already reach 99.3\% \cite{zaporski2023ideal} and are expected to improve substantially in an industrial setting, in addition to the RUS gate fidelity, which depends primarily on the purity and indistinguishability of the emitted photons.
+Dynamical decoupling is also particularly well-suited for the RUS scheme, where the sources must idle between RUS attempts during feedforward, after completing all their edges, or while waiting for the emission of the resource state.
+Thus, standard dynamical decoupling sequences could be directly adopted, and $100~\mu$s is more than sufficient to construct a 24-photon resource state with up to $99.95\%$ fidelity using the RUS scheme, even when limited by current feedforward times of 23 ns \cite{thiele2024cryogenic}.

+With extended coherence times and improved spin-photon entanglement quality, resource state fidelity will be primarily limited by single-qubit gates, which can already reach 99.3\% \cite{zaporski2023ideal} and are expected to improve substantially in an industrial setting, in addition to the RUS gate fidelity, which depends primarily on the purity and indistinguishability of the emitted photons.